What Is Web-Based Training? An eLearning Guide (2025)

 WBT allows learners to find time to complete training during their busy schedules, while also enabling them to interact with their peers and instructors from anywhere.
 This form of training is convenient for L&D professionals because they are easily able to update, scale, facilitate, and monitor training and development content across their organization.

-2. Learner-Centric
+2. Learner-centric

 Data shows that eLearning reduces employee training time by 40-60%, as well as increases retention rates by 25-60%, increasing the cost-benefit.
 Web-based training uses a learner-centric approach to bridge knowledge gaps by offering on-demand and self-paced learning to employees.
 Learners feel more empowered as they can choose from the multimodal learning content – allowing them to learn based upon the styles that best suit them to reinforce the takeaways from their training content.